Chicago/Turabian Basics: Footnotes

 The main difference between footnotes and endnotes is that footnotes are included at the bottom of each page, whereas endnotes are included at the end of a chapter, article, or book.

 Whether to use footnotes or endnotes depends on personal preference as well as the number of footnotes/endnotes needed.
 For example, in a text that has a significant number of notes, it may be better to format them as endnotes since the footnotes would take up a lot of room at the bottom of each page, making the text harder to read.
 This guide on footnotes, end notes, and parentheticals provides more information about the differences between these different types of notes and how to use them.

 Here’s a quick overview of the two note styles:

 Why We Use Footnotes

-The style of Chicago/Turabian we use requires footnotes rather than in-text or parenthetical citations.
-Footnotes or endnotes acknowledge which parts of their paper reference particular sources.
-Generally, you want to provide the author’s name, publication title, publication information, date of publication, and page number(s) if it is the first time the source is being used.
-Any additional usage, simply use the author’s last name, publication title, and date of publication.
+Chicago footnotes provide a note each time a source is referenced and are often combined with a bibliography at the end.
+The footnote usually includes the author’s name, publication title, publication information, date of publication, and page number(s) if it is the first time the source is being used.
+For any additional usage, simply use the author’s last name, publication title, and date of publication.